Liamdoult/jwt/README.md

 ## No Dependencies

-To keep this library as simple and as streamlined as possible, this library does not depend on any installed dependencies.
+To keep this library as simple and as streamlined as possible, this library does not have any external dependencies for src/

-Obviously benchmark has BenchmarkDotNet and test/ has FluentAssertions and MSTest dependencies.